 Although it’s not as popular as some other types of grains on this list, teff is a healthy and nutritious ingredient that can be used in breads and cakes or even to make your own pasta.
 It’s also high in vitamins and minerals so you know that what you’re eating is truly beneficial for your overall well-being.

 Although it’s not always easy to find grass-fed beef, if you can get your hands on some it will be well worth the effort.
-Not only is this type of meat lower in saturated fats than other types but it also contains healthier omega 3s (2).
+Not only is this type of meat lower in saturated fats than other types but it also contains more heart-healthy omega 3s (2).
+Choose leaner cuts to help limit your animal fat intake.

 This delicious protein source is very versatile and can be used to make a variety of different recipes from breakfast to dinner!
-Just remember to go for organic pork if you want the best possible results.
+Just remember to go for leaner cuts if you want the best possible results.

-It’s always best to purchase free-range chicken that isn’t breaded or pre-seasoned.
-Then again, some people who are allergic to gluten might have a problem with cornmeal which is often used in pre-seasoned chicken.
-If you can’t eat chicken because of the breading, look for other types of poultry without it.
+It’s always best to purchase chicken that isn’t breaded or pre-seasoned.
+Then again, some people who are intolerant to gluten might have a problem with cornmeal which is often used in pre-seasoned chicken.
+If you didn’t make the seasoning mixture yourself, it’s difficult to be sure that there wasn’t cross-contamination and that the cornmeal was certified gluten-free.
+If you can’t eat chicken with breading, look for other types of poultry without it.

-Fish, crab, and other types of shellfish are all excellent sources of protein without too many carbs attached.
+Fish, crab, and other types of shellfish are all excellent sources of protein without much saturated fat.
 If you want to prepare these types of food in different ways your options are endless; just be sure that they’re third-party tested to be 100 percent free from contamination.

 Fruits And Vegetables